Reviews10 min read

 Is QuillBot considered plagiarism?

-This is a nuanced question.
+This is nuanced.
 Using QuillBot to paraphrase someone else's work and passing it off as original analysis is academically dishonest — the tool doesn't change that.
 However, using it to rephrase your own writing, improve fluency, or understand how to express a concept differently is generally acceptable.
 Always cite your sources regardless.

 How does QuillBot compare to Grammarly?